 Shopping for car insurance can be frustrating, especially with all the different companies and rates available, and a mountain of information at your fingertips.
 Just how do you find time to sort through the clutter?

 You’ll find everything you need here.
-We’ve gathered everything you must know about the state-required minimum insurance coverage, additional liability, and other coverage options in one place.
+We’ve gathered everything you must know to find out if the state-required minimum insurance coverage will protect you, learn about additional liability, and other coverage options in one place.

 Drivers in Utah must have car insurance; however, the state follows “no-fault” laws regarding damages and bodily injuries from an accident.
 That means that if you cause an accident that involves another driver, you’re not required to pay for property damage.

 Your Personal Injury Protection (PIP) coverage will pay for any medical treatment and out-of-pocket losses covered under the policy up to coverage limits, regardless of who’s responsible.
 But you can’t get compensation for “pain and suffering” and other non-monetary damages from a crash.

 You may file a claim for damage to, or total loss of, a vehicle against the driver responsible for an accident, without limits.
 You can also file a third-party insurance claim or lawsuit against the at-fault driver for “pain and suffering” and other non-economic losses if your injuries meet certain thresholds:

 - You must have sustained at least $3,000 worth of medical expenses due to the collision, OR

 - You must have suffered a qualifying injury: dismemberment, permanent disfigurement, permanent impairment, or permanent disability

 Liability insurance covers the costs of bodily injury and property damage.
 Below are Utah’s minimum liability requirements: